Comparison

 Do You Need Both?

 Not necessarily.
 You need Scrivener if you want a powerful writing environment.
-You need Authorlytica if you want accountability and motivation.
+You need Authorlytica if you want to see whether you actually wrote 4 of the last 7 days, not just how many words you logged today.
 Whether you need both depends on what kind of writer you are.

 But if you use Scrivener and still struggle to stay consistent, adding a dedicated tracker might help.
 And if you don't need Scrivener's complexity but want something more motivating than a blank Google Doc, Authorlytica might be enough on its own.